joshnuss/1000experiments.dev/src/routes/posts/svg-chart-with-flexbox.md

 ## Notes

-- Does this work in non-chrome browsers
+- Does this work in non-chrome browsers?
+- Does it work with really tall content?